project-meucci/thimm.github.io/docs/Farmerama/74-foodshed-agroecological-coaching-and-the-regenerative-mindset.md

 ---
-title: 74: Foodshed, Agroecological coaching and the regenerative mindset
+title: 74 Foodshed Agroecological Coaching And The Regenerative Mindset
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2022-04-24)